ollipal/sshkeyboard/README.md

 (Later you can deactivate the virtual environment with: `deactivate`)

-To build the documentation or run the pre-commit / pipelines locally, you need to install the development dependencies by running:
+To build the documentation or run the pre-commit script locally, you need to install the development dependencies:

 ```text
 pip install -r dev-requirements.txt